janwyl1/nhsNumbers/README.md

 ### validate(n)
 Validates a given number (n)

+### random()
+Generates a random valid NHS number, between currently used ranges (4000000000 - 4999999999 and 6000000000 - 7088000001)

 ### generate()
-Generates a list of NHS numbers between a specific range.
-Stores them in global array called ^validNums
+Generates a list of valid NHS numbers between a specific range.
+Stores them as keys in a global array called ^validNums

-### random()
-Returns a random NHS number between currently used ranges (4000000000 - 4999999999 and 6000000000 - 7088000001)

 ### print()
 Retrieves all items from ^validNums global array